 Philippine Hoyas -First Day Cover with Hoya paziae cache

 We manage to lobby in the early 2003 for Philippine Postal Corporation to print Philippine Hoyas as part of their topical theme issues.
-It would lay dormant till someone have contacted Mr. Fernando Aurigue which agreed to published his photos.
+The proposal would lay dormant till someone have contacted Mr. Fernando Aurigue which agreed to published his photos.

-I started joining hoya groups in yahoo groups and forum sites, Where eventually i would meet Architect Patrick Gozon ( blogger and native tree advocate) and different growers with same interest .
+I started joining hoya groups in yahoo groups and forum sites.
+Eventually where i would meet Architect Patrick Gozon ( architect, blogger and native tree advocate) and different growers with same interest.
 Hoya plant groups started quite recently in the Philippines.
 In Europe , Thailand , Singapore and USA , There are serious hoya growers and associations for several decades.